 For Amateur stage licences please apply in writing in good time before your production is due to take place with a full postal address letting us know the proposed dates, number of performances and venue address.

-All requests should be addressed to Sarah Burton at the Society of Authors, 84 Drayton Gardens, London, SW10 9SB.
+All requests should be addressed to Sarah Baxter at the Society of Authors, 84 Drayton Gardens, London, SW10 9SB.

-For enquiries concerning other rights please contact Jeremy Crow.
+For enquiries concerning professional rights please contact Sarah Burton.